ocgg/mdr/README.md

 **Don't know if it will ever be supported**:

 - [ ] basic HTML (newlines, comments, strong, em, hr...)
-- [ ] Blazing fast performance (I'd be surprised but I'll work on this)
+- [ ] Blazing fast performance (I'd be surprised but I'll work on this)\
+      Currently process any file <3000 chars long in ~200ms with a middle/low-end CPU